cvetomir-todorov/CecoChat/docs/04-production-01-main.md

 ## Exporting

 Jaeger is used in order to show traces and spans since an exporter for it is provided out-of-the-box.
 Additionally a few other ones could be used as well.
 The development environment uses the all-in-one Jaeger container which stores traces only in memory and that is enough.
 For production though a full deployment of Jaeger and all its components would have to be implemented.

+# Log aggregation

+EFK stack is utilized to aggregate, store, view and search all logs.

+## Aggregation

+In Debug/Development mode servers are configured to write logs directly to ElasticSearch.
+Serilog provides a specialized formatter using the JSON fields which ElasticSearch understands.

+In Release/Production mode the servers simply write logs to `stdout`.
+The same Serilog formatter for ElasticSearch is used.
+Docker logging driver for Fluentd is configured in the docker-compose file.
+It enables sending the logs to a Fluentd container.
+It matches them by tag, parses them by using only the `log` JSON field and sends that data to ElasticSearch.

+Both modes are configured to create indexes with different names because there is a slight difference in the fields.
+Also it makes it easier to know where the logs came from.

+## Storage and view

+Once the logs are in the appropriate indexes in ElasticSearch Kibana can be used in order to search by whatever field is needed.
+Log streaming can also be configured.